Many clients on Mable are National Disability Insurance Scheme (NDIS) participants and are subject to NDIS pricing arrangements and price limits.

-What are NDIS price limits?
+What are NDIS pricing arrangements and price limits?

 Why are there price limits?

 The National Disability Insurance Scheme Act 2013 states the cost of support must be reasonable and relative to the support provided and the costs of alternative support.
 The NDIA reviews and updates NDIS price limits to consider market trends, cost changes and average wage rates.

 How do I make sure I don’t charge above NDIS price limits?